Gautschi-type and implicit-explicit integrators for constrained wave equations

 This paper deals with the construction and analysis of two integrators for (semi-linear) second-order partial differential--algebraic equations of semi-explicit type.
 More precisely, we consider an implicit--explicit \CN scheme as well as an exponential integrator of Gautschi type.
 For this, well-known wave integrators for unconstrained systems are combined with techniques known from the field of differential--algebraic equations.
-The result are efficient time stepping schemes, which are provable of second order.
+This results in efficient time stepping schemes that are provable of second order.
 Moreover, we discuss the practical implementation of the Gautschi-type method, which involves the solution of certain saddle point problems.
-The theoretical results are verified by numerical experiments for the the wave equation with kinetic boundary conditions.
+The theoretical results are verified by a numerical experiment for the wave equation with kinetic boundary conditions.

 { {\bf Key words.} PDAE, Gautschi-type integrator, implicit--explicit \CN scheme, time discretization}\\

 { {\bf AMS subject classifications.} {\bf 65L80}, {\bf 65M12}, {\bf 65J15}}